 “What happened?”
 Reed asked, his voice sounded as tired as Hotch felt.
 He didn’t know why he was confessing this to the dragon.
 The team, minus Prentiss, knew about Haley.
 They had been around for the divorce and Haley leaving him while he was on a case just after Gideon had come back from the Boston bombing.

 “She couldn’t take the hours and the time that I was gone.
 She also wanted a child.
 It wasn’t something I was ready for.
 I’ve buried too many children and wives over the years.
 Immortalism isn’t handed down by blood.”
 In for a penny, in for a pound, he thought as he closed his eyes.
 He could tell this much better if he didn’t have to see Reed.
 The dragon didn’t move.
 His head stayed tucked.
-“I want kids again but I don’t know.
-I feel something coming and I know that it’s going to be horrible.
-I don’t know if it’s a case or something to do with the magical world.”
+“I want kids again, but I don’t know.
+I feel something coming, and I know that it’s going to be horrible.
+I’m not sure if it’s a case or something to do with the magical world.”

 “Two hundred.”
 Reed shifted that time.
 Hotch cracked open an eye to see the dragon staring at him.
 He looked puzzled and then snorted in laughter, resting his head back down.